pixeltable/pixeltable-pgserver/README.md

 Wheels are built for multiple platforms.

 ### Example use cases:
-* The main motivation is letting one building a Postgres-backed python app that remains pip-installable, while saving your users any need to setup postgres if they dont have it.
+* The main motivation is to enable building Postgres-backed python apps that remain pip-installable, saving you and, more importantly, your users any need to install and setup postgres.
-* The second advantage is to not have to remember how to set-up a local postgres server, instead you immediately get a sqlalchemy or psql usable URI string.
+* The second advantage is avoid remembering how to set-up a local postgres server, instead you immediately get a sqlalchemy or psql usable URI string and get to work.
-* Developing and testing apps that depend on some external Postgres (as a dev dependency)
+* Also possible: developing and testing apps that depend on some external Postgres (as a dev dependency)

 ### Basic summary:
-* *Pip installable binaries*: tested on Ubuntu and MacOS (apple silicon + x86), including pgvector extension.
+* _Pip installable binaries_: tested on Ubuntu and MacOS (apple silicon + x86), including pgvector extension.
-* *No sudo needed*: Does not require `root` or `sudo`.
+* _No sudo needed_: Does not require `root` or `sudo`.
-* *Simple initialization*: `pgserver.get_server(MY_DATA_DIR)` factory method to initialize data and server if needed, so you don't need to understand `initdb`, `pg_ctl`, port conflicts, and skip debugging why you still cannot connect to the server, just do `server.get_uri()` to connect.
+* _Simpler initialization_: `pgserver.get_server(MY_DATA_DIR)` method to initialize data and server if needed, so you don't need to understand `initdb`, `pg_ctl`, port conflicts, and skip debugging why you still cannot connect to the server, just do `server.get_uri()` to connect.
 Uses unix domain sockets to avoid port conflicts.
-* *Convenient cleanup*: server process cleanup is done for you: when the process using pgserver ends, the server is shutdown, including when multiple independent processes call
+* _Convenient cleanup_: server process cleanup is done for you: when the process using pgserver ends, the server is shutdown, including when multiple independent processes call
 `pgserver.get_server(MY_DATA_DIR)` on the same dir (wait for last one)
-* Context manager protocol to explicitly control cleanup timing in testing scenarios.
+    * includes context manager protocol to explicitly control cleanup timing in testing scenarios.
 * For lower-level control, wrappers to all binaries, such as `initdb`, `pg_ctl`, `psql`, `pg_config`.
 Includes header files in case you wish to build some other extension and use it against these binaries.

 ```py